AditiiJain/book-management-api/Readme.md

 ###### We are a company that handles publications

 * Book
-   ISBN, Title, Author [], Language, Publication Date, Number of Pages, Category
+   ISBN, Title, Author [], Language, Publication Date, Number of Pages, Category[], Publications

 * Authors
     Name, Id, Books[]